County Cricket Ground, Beckenham: Records on the ground

 As of July 2025, nine first-class, 21 List A and 23 Twenty20 men's matches have been held on the ground, most of which have featured Kent as the home team.
-Two women's One Day International matches were held at the ground in 1993, the ground has been used by Kent's women's side, by South East Stars, one of eight regional sides in English domestic women's cricket between 2020 and 2024, and, in 2025, by Surrey women.
+Two women's One Day International matches were held at the ground in 1993, the ground has been used by Kent's women's team, by South East Stars, one of eight regional teams in English domestic women's cricket between 2020 and 2024, and, in 2025, by Surrey women.

 The ground has tended to produce "flat, white wickets" which favour batting and a number of Kent's batting records have been set on the ground.